|

 A Guide To Haleakala National Park, Hawaii

 While there are multiple tour companies offering excursions, I found the best way to visit is by rental car.
-Going “freestyle” allowed me to stop along the way, hike one of the many trails inside the national park, and do so at my own pace.
+Going “freestyle” allowed us to stop along the way, hike one of the many trails, and do so at my own pace.

 The park itself comprises two areas.
 Firstly, it takes approximately 1-1/2 to 2 hours one way to reach the region at the summit.
 Secondly is the Kipahulu district, which is accessible by driving beyond the road to Hana, along the coast, and beyond.